tumelo-maja/pizza_order_cli/README.md

 Other goals:
 - Increase pizza order traffic
 - Enhance user experience with intuitive application flow and informative feedback.
-- Provide users with the option to customise their meal order by adding extras on the pizza and or sides and drinks
+- Provide users with the option to customize their meal order by adding extras on the pizza and or sides and drinks

 ### User stories